maximoguerrero/dashflow/docs/README.md

 sudo apt install xvfb
 ```

 3) Review the sample folders.
 You will find a sql folder in which you see the sql files that drive the dashboard. (see [pugSQL](https://pugsql.org){:target="_blank"} on how to configure the files.)
-Open up sample-config.json, for a on the configuration file visit [https://dashflow.io/config](https://dashflow.io/config).
+Open up sample-config.json, for more on the configuration file visit [https://dashflow.io/config](https://dashflow.io/config).
 Edit the config file to point to your database, smtp server, and quick chart hosting.

 4) Run the sample from the command line